 - 1. Completed application - 2.
-No application fee. - 3.
-Official transcript of high school record (if applicant has earned less than 24 semester hours of credit) - 4.
-Official transcript from each college or university previously attended - 5.
+Official transcript of high school record (if applicant has earned less than 24 semester hours of credit) - 3.
+Official transcript from each college or university previously attended - 4.
 Official test scores from either the SAT or the ACT